Trump's social media company approved to go public, potentially netting former president billions

-Trump could receive a sizeable payout in the process.
-He would own most of the combined company — or nearly 79 million shares.
-Multiply that by Digital World’s closing stock price Thursday of $42.81, and the total value of Trump's stake could surpass $3 billion.
-The shares did fall 6% after the merger approval was disclosed.
+Trump is set to own most of the combined company — or nearly 79 million shares.
+Multiply that by Digital World’s closing stock price Thursday of $42.81, and the total value of his stake could surpass $3 billion.

-The deal receives a greenlight at a time the presumptive Republican presidential nominee is facing his most costly legal battle to date: a $454 million judgment in a fraud lawsuit.
+The greenlight arrives at a time the presumptive Republican presidential nominee is facing his most costly legal battle to date: a $454 million judgment in a fraud lawsuit.

-But Trump won't be able to cash out the deal's windfall immediately, unless some things change, due to a "lock-up" provision that prevents company insiders from selling newly issued shares for six months.
+But Trump won't be able to cash out the deal's windfall immediately, unless the company's board makes changes to a "lock-up" provision that prevents company insiders from selling newly issued shares for six months.

 Trump's presidential campaign did not immediately respond to request for comment.